 Is there a website or phone number I can go to apply for my student loan forgiveness?
 If so, is there a deadline?

-Not yet.
-Secretary Miguel Cardona of the Department of Education tweeted out a timeline on Saturday for the application process.
-Borrowers can expect the application to be available by early October, according to Cardona.
-Once completed, borrowers can expect relief within 4-6 weeks if approved.
+If you need help filling out the form online or have questions about your student loan, you can reach out to the Department of Education’s contact center at 1-833-932-3439.
+You also reach the contact center via chat or email.
+Experts also recommend reaching out to your loan servicer for specific questions on your student loans.
+Once the forgiveness application is completed, borrowers can expect relief within 4-6 weeks if approved.
 If you fill out the application before Nov.
 15, you will receive relief before payments resume in January.
 The Department of Education will keep the application open until the end of 2023.

 Will loans only be forgiven if you’re currently making payments, or can you forgive loans before they become active?